Mindful Self-Care and Resiliency

 The MSCR intervention was piloted in 2014 with nurses at Sir Charles Gairdner Hospital in Perth as a project associated with the International Collaboration for Workforce Resilience (ICWR) project at Curtin University.
 The initial findings by Craigie et al. (2016) have been promising with a larger replication controlled trial has now been published (go to journal article abstract at: 10.1007/s12671-016-0516-x).

 Most recently, MSCR is being further progressed as part of the International Collaboration of Occupational Resilience (ICOR).
-ICOR is an international research consortium currently based at CQ University in Queensland, with the primary objective to advance the understanding of factors impacting on occupational resilience within multiple occupational groups.
+ICOR is an international research consortium originally based at CQ University in Queensland, with the primary objective to advance the understanding of factors impacting on occupational resilience within multiple occupational groups.
 These occupational groups include but are not limited to, health care workers (nurses, midwives, doctors, allied health, administrative and operational staff), teachers and first-responders.
-For example, a small trial with rural doctors of an abbreviated MSCR program using Zoom video conferencing has been recently published with promising results, and a larger study with university staff and academics is nearing completion (2020).
-The consortium is led by Professor Desley Hegney at CQUniversity.
+For example, a small workshop has been run for rural doctors using an abbreviated MSCR program with Zoom video conferencing follow-up sessions, and a larger study with university staff and academics is nearing completion (2020).
+The consortium was originally led by Professor Desley Hegney at CQUniversity until July 2020.
+ICOR has now moved to Curtin University, lead by Dr Janie Brown, School of Nursing.
 More information on ICOR can be obtained from the official ICOR website.